CE-Programming/toolchain/docs/libraries/graphx.rst

 Default Palette
 ^^^^^^^^^^^^^^^

-This is the default palette used by graphx, commonally known as the ``xlibc`` palette for historical reasons.
+This is the default palette used by graphx, commonly known as the ``xlibc`` palette for historical reasons.
 This palette can be modified at any time with different colors, using either :code:`gfx_palette` or the output of the convimg tool.

 .. image:: images/graphx_palette.png